d4n3sh/thedaneshproject/content/posts/2008-02-24-how-to-run-ie-in-opensuse-103.md

 [![][8]][9] [![][10]][11] [![][12]][13] [![][14]][15]
 [![][16]][16] [![][17]][18]

-That&#8217;s it, enjoy your IE in Linux but note the there is no support for streaming video, currently only flash is supported.
+That's it, enjoy your IE in Linux but note the there is no support for streaming video, currently only flash is supported.

 [![][17]][18]

-Once you&#8217;re bored (like I did) then it&#8217;s time to get rid of IE, here&#8217;s how you&#8217;ll do that since there is no uninstaller for IEs4Linux.
+Once you're bored (like I did) then it's time to get rid of IE, here's how you'll do that since there is no uninstaller for IEs4Linux.

  ``